-Carnegie Mellon University’s Three Minute Thesis (3MT®) pits doctoral students against the clock and each other to explain complex research and captivate their audience in just three minutes.
-Eight finalists will compete in the 3MT Championship on Wednesday, March 30, at 4:30 p.m., in the College of Fine Arts Building’s Kresge Theatre.
+Carnegie Mellon University’s Three Minute Thesis (3MT) pits doctoral students against the clock and each other to explain complex research and captivate their audience in just three minutes.
+Eight finalists will compete in the 3MT Championship on Tuesday, Feb.
+28, at 6 p.m., in the College of Fine Arts Building’s Kresge Theatre.
 A livestream will also be available.

-Judges will choose the first-, second- and third-place winners to receive $3000, $2000, and $1000, respectively.
-Two audience-selected winners will receive $500 each for the people’s choice award and the alumni award.
+At the championship, CMU leadership and alumni judges will choose the first-, second- and third-place winners to receive $3000, $2000 and $1000, respectively.
+Two audience-selected winners will receive $500 each for the People’s Choice Award and the Alumni Award.

-Alumni can watch the competition via the livestream, where they can participate in the voting to select the alumni award winner.
+Alumni can watch the competition via the livestream, where they can vote to select the Alumni Award winner.

-The Three Minute Thesis Championship is open to the public.
+The Three Minute Thesis Championship is free of charge and open to the public.
 Registration is required to attend the in-person event or to view the livestream.
-Due to current COVID-19 restrictions, the event will be held in accordance with campus in-person activity protocols and requirements.

 Eight doctoral students will advance to the finals.